I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Finns hold the world championships in Ukkohalla, in July, and it’s big.
 The tournament’s website boasts that in 2016 “Competitions are attended by nearly 300 teams, more than 4,000 players from 10 different countries.”

 Teams came from Denmark, Estonia, Russia, Germany, Poland, and The United Kingdom but the Finns were triumphant, winning both the men’s and women’s contests.

 As of this writing, the event has not been sanctioned by FIFA, the world’s soccer governing body, so it remains relatively free of corruption.

 Save the best for last, they say, so here is a tournament dear to the hearts of all adolescent males and certain old journalists who should have grown out of it decades ago.

 Through the generous sponsorship of a company that makes canned pea soup, the town of Utajärvi was able to hold the First World Farting Championships.
 However, judging by the sparseness of the crowd shown in a video of the 2013 battle of the bottoms the organizers need some professional event planners.

-The Finns borrowed the idea for a gas gala from 17th century Japan where “He-gassens” or fart battles were held; depicted at right in all their flatulent glory.
+The Finns borrowed the idea for a gas gala from 17th century Japan where “He-gassens” or fart battles were held (depicted above in all their flatulent glory).

 The rules are simple.
 First and foremost is the willingness to make a complete arse of oneself in public.
 Contestants have 30 seconds to produce a fanny burp and the winner is determined by decibel count.
 No additional points are awarded for pungency.